 1. Mask Up Areas & Protect With Dust Sheets

-In terms of masking up the walls, you will want to use a low tack and high quality masking tape because this will help to prevent any paint being pulled from the surface.
+In terms of masking up the walls, you will want to use a low tack and high-quality masking tape because this will help to prevent any paint from being pulled from the surface.

 2. Fill Any Imperfections

 Depending upon how the skirting board has been affixed to the wall and its general condition will determine how much filling will be required.

 As shown in the photo, our skirting boards have been screwed into the wall rather than glued as we wanted a more secure fit.
 However, this meant that we needed to use decorating filler to fill the holes made by the screws.
 As well as filling any imperfections, it’s also a good idea to caulk any gaps in the skirting for the perfect finish.